Hasni Mohammad

-Dato' Haji Hasni bin Mohammad (Jawi: حسني بن محمد; born 27 March 1959) is a Malaysian politician who has served as Member of Parliament (MP) for Simpang Renggam since November 2022, Member of the Johor State Legislative Assembly (MLA) for Benut since March 2008 and Chairman of the Malaysian Highway Authority (LLM) since August 2022.
-He served as the 18th Menteri Besar of Johor from February 2020 to March 2022, State Leader of the Opposition of Johor from June 2018 to February 2020, Member of the Johor State Executive Council (EXCO) from May 2013 to May 2018 and Member of Parliament (MP) for Pontian from March 2004 to March 2008.
-He is member of the United Malays National Organisation (UMNO), a component party of the ruling Barisan Nasional (BN) coalition.
-He has served as the State Chairman of BN of Johor since 2018.
-He served as the State Chairman of UMNO of Johor from 2018 to his removal from the position in January 2023 and Division Chairman of UMNO of Pontian from 2001 to his defeat in the party elections in March 2023.
+Hasni bin Mohammad (Jawi: حسني بن محمد; born 27 March 1959) is a Malaysian politician and engineer who has served as the Member of Parliament (MP) for Simpang Renggam since November 2022 and Member of the Johor State Legislative Assembly (MLA) for Benut since March 2008.
+He served as the 18th Menteri Besar of Johor from February 2020 to March 2022, Leader of the Opposition of Johor from June 2018 to February 2020, Member of the Johor State Executive Council (EXCO) from May 2013 to May 2018 and MP for Pontian from March 2004 to March 2008 and Chairman of the Malaysian Highway Authority (LLM) from August 2022 to December 2022.
+He is a member of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.
+He served as the State Chairman of BN of Johor from 2018 to 2023.
+He also served as the State Chairman of UMNO of Johor from July 2018 until his removal from the position in January 2023 and Division Chief of UMNO of Pontian from 2001 until his defeat in the party elections in March 2023.